 The lesson ideas are in no particular order.
 Some can be completed by older children, some by younger children, and many by both.
 Some can even be cooperative – meaning your children can work together.
 Enjoy the ideas as-is or tweak them to suit your needs!

 Choose a well-known missionary to research.
 Read an exciting biography and/or learn about the missionary’s story through Internet research.
 Write a first person account of the missionary’s life.
 Create a poster person (similar to the photo above) to use as you read or recite your first person account.
 Be sure to include what values the missionary exhibited.

 Research a famous person known for his or her character, otherwise known as a hero.
 Possible subjects include George Washington, Abraham Lincoln, Harriet Tubman, Martin Luther King, or Clara Barton.
-(You can find a large list of potential people to study here.)
 Create a poster biography of this person including information about his or her life and how he or she displayed high moral values.
 Also include photos, maps, quotes and other facts as they pertain to the assignment.
 Present your poster report to the entire family.
 Feel free to dress similarly to the person you are speaking about and/or bring props to enhance your presentation.

 Keep a Character Journal

 Spend a month focusing on character qualities through keeping a journal.
 This could be done several ways, but in all cases each child and parent should get his or her own notebook and not be expected to share the private writings.
 In one instance, you might focus on one character trait each day during Bible study and then ask everyone to take a few minutes to journal about how they are doing/what they need to improve relating to that trait.
 As another example, each person might find a quiet place and be expected to write whatever comes from their heart about their character.
 You might suggest they write about mistakes they’ve made, positive things they’ve done and prayers to God about their character.